cncf/glossary/content/en/sidecar-container.md

 Such scenarios include [observability](/observability/) topics like logging, monitoring, tracing, but also security, and networking.
-For example, when multiple microservices have their sidecar containers acting as loging agents to collect and forward logs to a log server, or collecting metrics to forward to a monitoring system.
+For example, when multiple microservices have their sidecar containers acting as logging agents to collect and forward logs to a log server, or collecting metrics to forward to a monitoring system.

 ## How it helps